Events Related to Anaerobic Digestion on Livestock Farms

 During this in-person, hands-on digester operator training course, participants will learn from top experts how to increase biogas production, digestate quality, and revenue, and how to avoid costly, time-consuming, and smelly mistakes.
 Each day will consist of morning classroom time followed by an afternoon field trip to a digester.
 Digester types will include dry, continuous, and plug flow.
 Attendees will turn valves and practice operating a digester and perform routine maintenance and repairs while learning from the operations team.
 Instructors representing UW-Oshkosh and American Biogas Council will share tips and information to improve decisions made about digesters for optimal operation and participants will also learn how to recognize new early warning signs to avoid costly problems or catch potential problems sooner.
 Visit http://www.americanbiogascouncil.org/oshkoshtraining2018.asp Exitfor more information or to register for the training course.

 The 18th Annual BioCycle Conference on Renewable Energy from Organics Recycling is a premier renewable energy conference focused on anaerobic digestion, production of power, fuel and soil amendments, food waste management and composting.
 This conference is also the official conference of the American Biogas Council.

 March 26-29, 2018 in San Diego, California

-The theme of this symposium is Accelerating Organics Recycling.
-Sessions and speakers will focus on topics that include compost manufacturing, anaerobic digestion, food recovery and recycling, compost, biogas and digestate markets, and climate enterprise opportunities.
+The theme of this symposium was Accelerating Organics Recycling.
+Sessions and speakers focused on topics that included compost manufacturing, anaerobic digestion, food recovery and recycling, compost, biogas and digestate markets, and climate enterprise opportunities.